redux-orm/redux-orm/standalone-docs/basics/Selectors.md

 ## Argument types

-Pass a single primary key, and array of primary keys or nothing as an argument.
+Pass a single primary key, an array of primary keys or nothing as an argument.

 ```js
 movies(state);             // array of all movies